It’s a Multi-Cloud World: Are You Ready?

 More on that in a bit.
 For now, it’s important to understand that multi-cloud strategies provide a number of potential financial, operational and functional advantages, including:

-With so many different products to support and enhance, it’s difficult for legacy providers to maintain expertise and leadership across their entire product line; they’ve become a jack of all trades, master of none.
+With so many different products to support and enhance, it’s difficult for legacy providers to maintain expertise and leadership across their entire product line; they’ve become jacks of all trades, masters of none.
 By leveraging a variety of specialized, next-generation providers, you can partner with experts, keep pace with the latest advances in technology, and gain a leg up on the competition.